 In order to create our graphs of position and velocity vs time, we will tell vpython that we want to create curves to graph.
 The first thing we need to do is tell vpython to use a special module it has designed to create graphs.
-In order to load this module we need to type the following line after our first line of the program (which was: from visual import ):
+In order to load this module we need to type the following line after our first lines of the program (which were: